hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-enterprise-platform.md

 - Redundancy Zones allows servers to be associated with a zone, and enables clusters to communicate across zones
 - Without Redundancy Zones, each Zone would have an independent cluster, or just forego server redundancy
 - Using Nomad Autopilot with Redundancy Zones ensures cluster operation continuity in the event of zone failures

+---
+name: chapter-Summary
+# 📝 Chapter 5 Summary

+In this chapter you did the following:
+* Learned about the features of the Nomad Enterprise Platform:
+  * Automated Upgrades
+  * Enhanced Read Scalability
+  * Redundancy Zones

+???
+* You now know a lot more about the Nomad Enterprise Platform than you did yesterday.